sfigg/commercialization-public/design/device-experiences/OEM-device-guard.md

 ---
 title: Device Guard hardware requirements
-description: Provides guidance on what an OEM should do to enable Device Guard
+description: Provides guidance on what an OEM should do to enable Windows Defemder Device Guard
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'